sjanjua/solace-takehome-assessment/DISCUSSION.md

 - Added ShadCN for UI components
 - Changed font to Lato to be more consistent with company website
 - Added Navbar
-- Turned the /advocates page into a server component so that we can do data fetching on the server and improve page performance
+- Turned the /advocates page into a server component so that we can do data fetching on the server and potentially improve page performance